oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/Advisor_matrix_multiply_advisor_README.md

 ## Purpose

 The Matrix Multiplication sample performs basic matrix multiplication.
-Three version are provided that use different features of DPC++.
+Three versions are provided that use different features of DPC++.

 ## Key Implementation details

 The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.

 ## License
-This code sample is licensed under MIT license
+This code sample is licensed under the MIT license

 ## How to Build